ucsd-cse11-s20/ucsd-cse11-s20.github.io/pa3/index.md

 ## Drill 2

-Write a file containing the following class definitions:
+Write a file called `Drill2.java` containing the following class definitions (you can copy/paste them):

 ```
 class C1 {